 Two Government departments are at odds over regulation of salmon farms in the Republic.

 Just a small piece of the extensive articles in today’s Irish Times written by Kevin O Sullivan, Environment and Science Editor and former editor of The Irish Times.
 Well worth a read and it clearly states the differing opinions regarding salmon farming.
-We fully support the position of Minister Eamonn Ryan and Inland Fisheries Ireland.
+We fully support the position of the Department of Environment, Climate Change and Communications and Inland Fisheries Ireland.
 The Department of Agriculture Food and Marine and the Marine Institute are way out of line with international norms and are clearly green washing the salmon farming industry.
 Time for a seismic change in policy.

 Clear divisions have emerged in an exchange of letters between Minister for the Environment Eamon Ryan and Minister for the Marine Charlie McConalogue.
 In a letter released under Freedom of Information legislation, Mr Ryan accuses Mr McConalogue’s department of operating an aquaculture licensing regime with flawed assessment of fish-farm sites and their potential impact on wild salmon and sea trout.
 These two species are in sharp decline in Ireland with sea lice from fish farms implicated in their demise.

 It is understood that Attorney General Paul Gallagher has intervened with the departments to express disquiet at the stand-off over how licence applications are assessed and to underline the need for a resolution.